Caveman Shoestore: History

 Bassist Fred Chalenor and drummer Henry Franzoni had frequently collaborated since 1976, most notably in the band Face Ditch.
 While Chalenor and Franzoni were playing at a music festival in Portland, OR, when they met vocalist Elaine di Falco, who was performing in the punk group God Wads.
 The trio decided to form Caveman Shoestore and recorded a ten track cassette titled Rock in 1991.

 Their debut studio album, titled Master Cylinder, was released by Tim/Kerr Records in 1992.
 The album drew from a wide range of influences, including Conlon Nancarrow and Black Sabbath, and was compared to Discipline-era King Crimson.
 They followed up that album with 1994's Flux, which featured Amy DeVargas on vocals.
 The band collaborated with Hugh Hopper for Caveman Hughscore, released in 1995.
 After a ten year hiatus, the band reunited and released their third full-length album Super Sale in 2005.
+A final album Frankensongs was recorded in 2006, finished in 2010, and released in 2020.
+From 2011-2018 Fred Chalenor, Henry Franzoni, and Doug Therealt (Guitar) formed a noise improv trio operating under the same name.
+Mike Gamble (Guitar) sat in for one gig.
+Fred Chalenor died of early onset Alzheimers on June 23, 2018, and was inducted into the Oregon Music Hall of Fame in 2023.